shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 and require developers to use different languages and frameworks for different parts of their applications.
 These also implicitly require developers to be able to predict where their code will have bugs, since only some parts of their applications are updatable and others not.
-At Shorebird when we sat down to build Code Push for Flutter, we wanted to build something better.
+At Shorebird, when we sat down to build code push for Flutter, we wanted to build something better.

 Shorebird’s code push for Flutter allows developers to update their Flutter apps instantly, over the air, deploying fixes directly to end users’ devices.